syntatis/wp-option/README.md

 ## Usage

-First, create an instance of the `Option` class from the library and define the name and the type for the option:
+First, create an instance of the `Option` class from the library and define the name and the type for the option.
+The type can be one of the following: `string`, `boolean`, `integer`, `array`, and `number`.

 ```php
 use Syntatis\WPHook\Hook;